netconf-wg/restconf-transactions/README.md

 repository.
 Put everything into the main directory, do not create any subdirectories.

-Move the file project-README.md to README.md and add all necessary information about the project.
+Move (`git mv`) the file project-README.md to README.md and add all necessary information about the project.

 The Makefile has to be updated as follows: